NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Related Work

-\paragraph{LLM Evaluation in Network and Other System Domains.} In networking, LLMs have been used to generate graph-based network code~\cite{nemo_copilot}, synthesize configuration files~\cite{wang2024netconfeval}, and support fault localization and remediation~\cite{root-cause-1, root-cause-2, llm-incident-management}.
-LLMs have also been applied to extract protocol specifications~\cite{sharma2023prosper}, reproduce networking experiments~\cite{xiang2023toward, kotaru2023adapting}, and evaluate system operations~\cite{chen2025aiopslab}.
+\textbf{LLM Evaluation in Network and System Domains.} In networking, LLMs have been used to generate graph-based network code~\cite{nemo_copilot,zhou2025meshagent}, synthesize configuration files~\cite{wang2024netconfeval}, support fault localization and remediation~\cite{root-cause-2}, and investigate internet incidents~\cite{zhou2023towards}.
+LLMs have also been applied to extract protocol specifications~\cite{sharma2023prosper}, reproduce networking experiments~\cite{xiang2023toward, kotaru2023adapting}, and evaluate system operations~\cite{chen2025aiopslab, jha2025itbench}.
 Beyond networking, AIOpsLab~\cite{chen2025aiopslab} introduces 48 tasks for assessing agent performance in DevOps scenarios.
 WebVoyager~\cite{he2024webvoyager} and WebArena~\cite{zhou2023webarena} benchmark LLM agents through real-world website interaction tasks, while OSWorld~\cite{xie2024osworld} evaluates 369 operating system tasks.
 The Berkeley Function-Calling Leaderboard (BFCL)~\cite{bfcl} measures agents' ability to correctly invoke APIs.
-Existing benchmarks in these domains are predominantly static and rely on expert-driven manual curation, which constrains their scalability and raises significant concerns regarding data contamination.
+Existing benchmarks in these domains are static and rely on expert-driven manual curation, which constrains their scalability and raises significant concerns regarding data contamination (detailed comparisons in Table \ref{tab:design:compare_datset}).